 \section{Current work}

-We explore the presence and steepness of \heapslaw\ in naturalistic conversations between strangers as well as in fictional movie conversations in view of the previously described linguistic theory.
-Movie conversations convey story or plot to engage viewers and offer a different and understudied conversational mode.
-We build on prior work by analyzing conversation medium and comparing naturalistic to non-naturalistic explicitly.
-We further build on prior work by offering descriptive and exploratory insight through other NLP measures and breakdowns to understand POS differences.
-Some exploration was fruitful in qualifying results and laying the groundwork for future NLP metrics or methods to apply in conversation and statistical scaling domains.
-We utilize descriptive statistics such as POS proportions and type-token ratio, a metric in lexical diversity that has been used to compare languages~\cite{gutierrez_vasques2019morph_complexity,rosillo_rodes2025entropy_ttr_gigaword} and is directly related to \heapslaw\ as diversity drives vocabulary size.
-The type-token ratio offers additional quantification of differences by medium and parts of speech.
-Last, we explore some temporal word distributions and variation therein~\cite{goh2008burstiness_memory,altmann2009beyond_word_freq} to understand how interarrival times of types and POS may show up in scaling and proportion results.
-As relates to parts of speech, some work suggests function words may occur more regularly than random while content words may occur less frequently but in more rapid intervals like clusters~\cite{altmann2009beyond_word_freq}.
-A study in naturalistic conversation also showed verbal communication tends toward irregular and clustered arrival times compared to non-verbal gestures~\cite{abney2018verbal_nonverbal_bursts}.
-Temporal and scaling analysis together may have implications for the two mediums in our investigation which we have not seen in our literature search.
+We explore \heapslaw\ in naturalistic video conversations between strangers as well as in fictional movie conversations, building on prior work by comparing across mediums and offering descriptive and exploratory insights to scaling differences.
+We utilize statistics such as POS proportions and the type-token ratio, a metric in lexical diversity that has been used to compare languages~\cite{gutierrez_vasques2019morph_complexity,rosillo_rodes2025entropy_ttr_gigaword} and is directly related to \heapslaw\ as diversity drives vocabulary size.
+Last, we explore temporal word distributions~\cite{goh2008burstiness_memory,altmann2009beyond_word_freq} to understand how interarrival times of types and POS may correspond in scaling and proportion results.
+Previous work has shown that naturalistic verbal communication exhibits irregular and clustered arrivals ~\cite{abney2018verbal_nonverbal_bursts}.
+Analyzing temporal and scaling behavior together may therefore have implications for the two mediums in our investigation which we have not seen.

-Broadly, we expect differences between the naturalistic and non-naturalistic corpora in terms of \heapslaw\ and descriptive statistics, offering a potential normative look into naturalistic conversation.
-Exploratory analyses contribute to our understanding of scaling differences between conversation mediums.
-We expect parts of speech scaling and usage to differ between open and closed word classes.
-We expect interjections to appear more frequently in naturalistic conversation.
+Broadly, we expect differences between the naturalistic and non-naturalistic corpora through \heapslaw\ and descriptive statistics, with exploratory analysis qualifying scaling differences between conversation mediums.
+We expect parts of speech scaling and usage to differ between open and closed word classes, and we expect interjections to appear more frequently in naturalistic (video) conversation.